nbermudezs/blog/about.md

 So yes, I applied to a couple universities and I finally started my master’s in Computer Science at University of Illinois at Urbana-Champaign in Fall 2017.
 Pretty fun so far.

 There you go, now you know a little bit about me.

+Finally, as a current Fulbrighter I'm required to post this disclaimer:

+*This blog ([https://nbermudezs.com](https://nbermudezs.com)) is not an official site of the Fulbright Program or the U.S. Department of State.
+The views expressed on this site are entirely those of the author, Nestor Bermudez, and do not represent the views of the Fulbright Program, the U.S. Department of State, or any of its partner organizations.*